-Children are encouraged to interact and express themselves in all languages on a daily basis.
+With teachers in all languages present, children are encouraged to interact and express themselves in all languages on a daily basis.
 Children learn from Montessori-trained teachers who are native Spanish and Mandarin speakers and who fully engage the children in daily conversations, singing, and vocabulary.
 Lesson content like geography, practical life, and art also are delivered in Mandarin and Spanish in the form of classical Montessori education.

 Why Spanish and Mandarin?

 Spanish and Mandarin are the most spoken languages in the world.
 In exposing our children to Spanish and Mandarin, we hope to foster their global appreciation for and understanding of their peers and neighbors worldwide.

 We also expose our children to Spanish and Mandarin to help them with other disciplines, such as literacy and math, and to further develop their executive function: